Troubleshooting the Mercedes-Benz

 system is a slow response time, this is a good place to check.
 There are two

 ways to test the aspirator blower.
-The first way it to turn
+The first way it to turn the key on, and

-the key on, and light a match in the car.
-Blow it out, and put the
+light a match in the car.
+Blow it out, and put the smoking match up to the

-smoking match up to the sensor, in the headliner.
+sensor, in the headliner.
 Does the smoke get drawn in?
 Then it's ok.
+Or, you

-Or, you can also turn on the ignition and hear it run and see the
+can also turn on the ignition and hear it run and see the fan blades spinning.

-sensor can disintegrate due to age, so make sure it's in one piece.
-(Try
+due to age, so make sure it's in one piece.
+(Try blowing through it.)
+Once

-blowing through it.)
-Once you've checked it all out, take it out by lifting it
+you've checked it all out, take it out by lifting it up from its securing clip,

-up from its securing clip, and unplugging the electrical connector.
-Work the
+and unplugging the electrical connector.
+Work the pipe loose, and take the

 Now we maneuver the two switchover valves